erroronline1/caro/readme.md

         * risk analyses.
     * also see [Tools](#tools)
 * ISO 13485 8.4 Data analysis
     * Vendor evaluation is partially supported by an additional reduced order record that can be exported and used to e.g. evaluate delivery times, order cancellations and returns.
-This doesn't define how the provided data is to be interpeted though.
+This doesn't define how the provided data is to be interpreted though.
     * [Order](#order), [Tools](#tools)

 [Content](#content)